Super Bowl LVI in Los Angeles could be the hottest on record

 Super Bowl LVI will take place at 3:30 p.m.
 Pacific time on Sunday in Inglewood, Calif., as the Los Angeles Rams square off against the Cincinnati Bengals.
 According to data compiled by SportingNews.com, it will be the hottest Super Bowl on record if temperatures reach predicted highs.

 There have been 55 previous Super Bowls, with the first being played at the L.A.
 Coliseum in 1967.
-Twenty of games have been played in domes, with the remainder outdoors.
+Twenty of the games have been played in domes, with the remainder outdoors.

 Super Bowl VII, which also took place in Los Angeles, now ranks as the hottest Super Bowl recorded.
 On that day, Jan.
 14, 1973, temperatures soared to 84 degrees by kickoff.